Andrew Benintendi Preview, Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Andrew Benintendi (batting .238 in his past 10 games, with three doubles, three walks and two RBI), battle starter Luis Castillo and the Seattle Mariners at Guaranteed Rate Field, Monday at 8:10 PM ET.
+On Tuesday, Andrew Benintendi (.262 batting average in his past 10 games, with three doubles, three walks and two RBI) and the Chicago White Sox play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 8:10 PM ET.

-He racked up three hits (going 3-for-5) in his last appearance against the Rockies.
+In his most recent game, he strung together two hits (going 2-for-4 with a double) against the Mariners.

 Andrew Benintendi Game Info & Props vs. the Mariners